 Brixton Village Market is an increasingly popular destination for backpackers looking for a hungry fix in South London.

-Serving freshly cooked meals with a distinctive Caribbean flavour, the street food market is bustling with Afro-Caribbean street stalls.
+Serving freshly cooked meals with a distinctive Caribbean flavor, the street food market is bustling with Afro-Caribbean street stalls.

-If you’re looking for a spicy hot lunch simmering with fresh organic flavours, then jump on the Victoria Line and go to Brixton.
+If you’re looking for a spicy hot lunch simmering with fresh organic flavors, then jump on the Victoria Line and go to Brixton.

-Offering travellers a charming and budget place to eat out in London.
-The former Victorian arcade is home to over 20 cafes, restaurants and street stalls.
+Offering travelers a charming and budget place to eat out in London.
+The former Victorian arcade is home to over 20 cafes, restaurants, and street stalls.